cybertheory/mcpkit/README.md

 # MCP Kit

-A lightweight UI console to detect MCP-capable agents and install MCP servers.
+A lightweight UI console client for the [official MCP Registry](https://github.com/modelcontextprotocol/registry) that detects MCP-capable agents and installs MCP servers.
 Easily manage Model Context Protocol integrations for Cursor, Windsurf, Claude Desktop, Continue, Aider, Cline, Neovim, Emacs, JetBrains IDEs and other MCP-capable assistants.

+> **🌐 Official Registry Client**: MCP Kit is built as a client for the official MCP Registry, following the specifications and standards defined by the Model Context Protocol community.
+All server data comes directly from [registry.modelcontextprotocol.io](https://registry.modelcontextprotocol.io).

 ![MCP Kit Screenshot](assets/image.png)